devwojtek/py-dmp/README.md

 CREATE USER '<user_name>'@'localhost' IDENTIFIED BY '<user_pass>';
 GRANT ALL PRIVILEGES ON <database_name>.* TO <user_name>@'localhost';
 ```
-Copy file for local settings from example file:
+Copy file to setup local settings from example file:

 ```